raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Casting Time:** 1 action

-**Range:** 90 feet
+**Range:** 27.0m

 **Components:** V, S, M (a piece of tentacle from a giant octopus or a giant squid)

 **Duration:** Concentration, up to 1 minute

-Squirming, ebony tentacles fill a 20-foot square on ground that you can see within range.
+Squirming, ebony tentacles fill a 6.0m square on ground that you can see within range.
 For the duration, these tentacles turn the ground in the area into difficult terrain.

 When a creature enters the affected area for the first time on a turn or starts its turn there, the creature must succeed on a Dexterity saving throw or take 3d6 bludgeoning damage and be restrained by the tentacles until the spell ends.
 A creature that starts its turn in the area and is already restrained by the tentacles takes 3d6 bludgeoning damage.